MooersLab/MooersLab/README.md

 #### PyMOL
 - [pymolrc](https://github.com/MooersLab/pymolrc) My pymolrc file.
 - [pymolsnips](https://github.com/MooersLab/pymolsnips) A large collection of PyMOL macro language (pml) code snippets.
-Contains link to a webpage with extensive instructions on installing 19 text editors.
+It contains a link to a webpage with extensive instructions on installing 19 text editors.
 - [pymolshortcuts](https://github.com/MooersLab/pymolshortcuts) A large collection of functions mapped to aliases or shortcuts.
 This colleciton of functions is very useful for non-coders.
 - [EasyPyMOL](https://github.com/MooersLab/EasyPyMOL) Support for horizontal scripting in PyMOL.
 - [orgpymolpysnips](https://github.com/MooersLab/orgpymolpysnips) Support for generating computational narratives (literate programming plus interactive computing) in org-mode with PyMOL.